Sustainability

 Growing food to feed the world’s increasing population uses vast areas of land, and abundant amounts of energy and water, which can create social and environmental impacts, pollution, and waste.

-As part of a global food and hospitality business, we have an obligation to do all that we can to reduce our impacts.
+As part of a global food and hospitality business, we have an obligation to do all that we can to reduce our impacts particularly related to carbon emissions.

-Responsibly sourcing high-quality seafood, eggs and meat is extremely important to us, and we have stringent sourcing criteria to determine our purchasing decisions.
+Responsibly sourcing high-quality ingredients is extremely important to us, and we have stringent sourcing criteria to determine our purchasing decisions.

 We recognise that to continue to provide the freshest, highest quality food, we need to protect the environments in which our food and products are produced, transported, consumed, repurposed, and disposed of.